Does car insurance cover break-ins?

 List everything that was stolen from your car.
 Include serial numbers if possible.

 Notify law enforcement.
 Most areas will send an officer to your location.
-Some will require you to submit your report online, or to come to the police station in person.
+Some will require you to submit your report online or to come to the police station in person.

 Do not drive your vehicle to the station.
-They. may want to send an officer to investigate afterwards, and by disturbing the crime scene, you may compromise the investigation, and make it more difficult to locate the perpetrator, or if he’s caught, the fact that you interacted with or altered the evidence before the investigator arrived could allow the criminal to beat the charge.
+They. may want to send an officer to investigate afterward, and by disturbing the crime scene, you may compromise the investigation, and make it more difficult to locate the perpetrator, or if he’s caught, the fact that you interacted with or altered the evidence before the investigator arrived could allow the criminal to beat the charge.

 Vehicle vs. Contents Coverage.